-This page will provide you with some information to learn about how Social Security determines if you are disabled for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+If you are asking yourself, “Am I disabled?” or “How does Social Security determine if I am disabled,” then you have come to the right place.
+This page will explain how Social Security determines if you are disabled for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

 What Is The Definition of Disability Used By The SSA?